openstack-infra/zuul/doc/source/admin/drivers/github.rst

 Connection Configuration
 ------------------------

+There are two forms of operation.
+Either the Zuul installation can be configured as a `Github App`_ or it can be configured as a Webhook.

+If the `Github App`_ approach is taken, the config settings ``app_id`` and ``app_key`` are required.
+If the Webhook approach is taken, the ``api_token`` setting is required.

 The supported options in zuul.conf connections are:

 **driver=github**

+**app_id**
+  App ID if you are using a GitHub App.
+Can be found under the "Public Link" on the right hand side labeled "ID".

+**app_key**
+  The Secret Key Zuul will use to create tokens for the API interactions.
+  In Github this is known as "Private key" and must be collected when generated.

 **api_token**
-  API token for accessing GitHub.
+  API token for accessing GitHub if Zuul is configured with Webhooks.
   See `Creating an access token for command-line use
   <https://help.github.com/articles/creating-an-access-token-for-command-line-use/>`_.

 **webhook_token**
   Optional: Token for validating the webhook event payloads.
   If not specified, payloads are not validated.
+In the GitHub App Configuration page, this is called "Webhook secret".
   See `Securing your webhooks
   <https://developer.github.com/webhooks/securing/>`_.